GovTechSG/techpass-user-docs/docs/home.md

 ## Who needs a TechPass account?

-Developers, testers, project managers or administrators who need to access services using TechPass for authentication.
+Users who need to access services using TechPass for authentication.

 ## TechPass Portal